MG5 (automobile): Australia

 The MG5 was launched in Australia in June 2023.
 Imported from China, two trim levels known as Vibe and Essence are offered with the 1.5-litre naturally aspirated engine paired with a CVT transmission on the Vibe trim and the 1.5-litre turbo paired with a 7-speed dual clutch transmission on the Essence trim.

 The Chinese-imported MG5 was one of only two vehicles introduced to Australia in 2023 to get the lowest possible Australasian New Car Assessment Program (ANCAP, aligned with Euro NCAP) safety rating of Zero stars in its Australasian market configuration.

 The Vibe trim was discontinued in June 2025, therefore leaving the Essence using the 1.5-litre turbo paired with a 7-speed dual clutch transmission as the sole MG5 variant in Australia.

 Bangladesh

 The MG5 saloon was launched in Bangladesh in October 2023.
 It is available in two variants with two engine options: a 1.5-litre naturally-aspirated petrol engine paired with a CVT, and 1.5-litre turbocharged petrol engine paired with 7-speed DCT.

 Mexico

 The MG5 was launched in Mexico in March 2022 as the MG GT, with three trim levels: Style, Excite, and Alpha.
-All variants are powered by a 1.5 litre turbocharged petrol engine paired with 7-speed DCT.
+All variants are powered by a 1.5-litre turbocharged petrol engine paired with 7-speed DCT.

 Middle East

 The MG5 was launched in the Middle Eastern markets in October 2021 as the MG GT.
 It is offered in three trim levels; STD, COM and LUX.
 It is available in three variants with two engine options; a 1.5-litre petrol engine paired with 8-speed CVT transmission and a 1.5-litre turbocharged petrol engine paired with 7-speed DCT transmission.

+The facelift model was launched in March 2026.